AdobeDocs/experience-manager-64.fr-FR/help/forms/using/introduction-interactive-communication-authoring.md

 ---
 title: Introduction à l’interface utilisateur de création d’une communication interactive
 seo-title: An introduction to the various user interface elements you can use to author Interactive Communication
-description: Introduction aux différents éléments de l’interface utilisateur permettant de créer une communication interactive
+description: Présentation des différents éléments de l’interface utilisateur que vous pouvez utiliser pour créer une communication interactive
 seo-description: An introduction to the various user interface elements you can use to author Interactive Communication
 uuid: 4e301b9a-76a1-4beb-9d67-dbd0a3bdd2e4
 content-type: reference